openpilot docs

 All of these are examples of good PRs: * typo fix: https://github.com/commaai/openpilot/pull/30678 * removing unused code: https://github.com/commaai/openpilot/pull/30573 * simple car model port: https://github.com/commaai/openpilot/pull/30245 * car brand port: https://github.com/commaai/openpilot/pull/23331

 Projects / openpilot bounties is the best place to get started and goes in-depth on what's expected when working on a bounty.
-There's lot of bounties that don't require a comma 3/3X or a car.
+There are a lot of bounties that don't require a comma fourThe latest hardware by comma.ai for running openpilot.
+More info at comma.ai/shop/comma-four. or a car.

 Pull requests should be against the master branch.